zslwyuan/LLVM-9.0-Learner-Tutorial/README.md

       --- HLS Timing/Resource Library for most instructions, Timing/Resource Evaluation, Operation Chaining for DSP Utilization

+**Experiment 12(a)**: (WIP) use LCA push instructions back to dominant ancestor to improve parallelism and reduce redundant instructions.
+(Transformation Pass)

+      --- LCA algorithm, parallelism, redudant instruction removal

-**Experiment 13**: (WIP) Based on the IR file, evaluate the resource and timing of the Window/Buffer/Filter in HLS
+**Experiment 14**: (WIP) Based on the IR file, evaluate the resource and timing of the Window/Buffer/Filter in HLS

       --- IR transformation, Timing/Resource Evaluation for special structures on FPGA